These walk-in shower ideas will inspire you to introduce a luxurious shower to your bathroom – no matter the size of the space or your budget.

 No matter what material you choose for your backsplash, be sure to make the most of it visually.
-Maximize the area of wall space for your backsplash and add lighting to help highlight subtle sparkle, delicate details hidden within the surface.
+Maximize the area of wall space for your backsplash, and use clever bathroom lighting ideas to help highlight subtle sparkle or delicate details hidden within the surface.

 8. Go for a statement tiles

-Embracing strong color, when designed as part of the flow of the rest of a home, can produce joyful results.
+Embracing strong bathroom colors can produce joyful results.
 While the tiles may be dramatic, the overall scheme can be timeless if you choose a color that truly resonates.
-Unsurprisingly, yellow – the Pantone Color of the Year 2021 is an obvious choice for this walk in shower room.
+Unsurprisingly, yellow – the Pantone Color of the Year 2021 – is an obvious choice for this walk-in shower room.

 9. Work with seamless glass door frames

 Don’t opt for a dated, step-in enclosure.
-Instead look for ultra-clean lines and minimalist styling with a sleek glass screen.
+Instead look for walk-in shower ideas with ultra-clean lines, and minimalist styling with a sleek glass screen.
 Invest in the slimmest frames you can afford (frameless, if possible) and thick glass.